AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-simple-project-task-import-prep.md

 You can add information about the tasks on the project, as you import the project using kick-starts.

-Open the Workfront.xlsx file you just downloaded.&nbsp;**Go to the TASK Task sheet.**
+Open the Workfront.xlsx file you just downloaded. **Go to the TASK Task sheet.**

-Unless you have already created tasks in&nbsp;Workfront, this sheet should be empty.
+Unless you have already created tasks in Workfront, this sheet should be empty.

 ![](assets/im8-350x14.png)